-Subsequently, the Androgen Excess and PCOS society (AE-PCOS) 9 specified a similar set of criteria for diagnosing PCOS but added that PCOS should be seen primarily be seen as a disorder of androgen excess or hyperandrogenism.
+Subsequently, the Androgen Excess and PCOS society (AE-PCOS) 9 specified a similar set of criteria for diagnosing PCOS but added that PCOS should be seen primarily as a disorder of androgen excess or hyperandrogenism.
 The criteria set forward was:

-- the presence of hyperandrogenism (clinical and/or biochemical)
+- presence of hyperandrogenism (clinical and/or biochemical)

 - ovarian dysfunction (oligo-anovulation and/or polycystic ovaries)

 Hyperandrogenic anovulation has been proposed as more accurate and potentially less confusing term, as the ovarian feature is of multiple follicles and not cysts13.
 At this stage, however, PCOS remains the term that is widely known and used.

 The estimated prevalence is ~6% (range 4-8%) of women of reproductive age but this varies (up to 20%) depending on the diagnostic criteria used 11.

 In addition to this, patients may have infertility, acne, male pattern balding or biochemically show increased androgen levels.

 Luteinizing hormone (LH) is usually increased and follicle stimulating hormone (FSH) can be normal or decreased 10.